akcior/Fish/README.md

 # Fish
-this application is created to simulate behaviour of shoal of fish
+this application is created to simulate behaviour of fish shoal